The Amazingly Important Role of a Product Owner on Your Agile Team

 Are your palms sweating?
 Does that give you anxiety?
 Did you read all of that in Mr. Movie Narrator’s voice?
 Now that I’ve got your attention, let’s talk about one of, if not the most important, roles in agile development—that of the Product Owner.

 What’s a Product Owner, anyway?

 The PO is usually the project’s key stakeholder.
-It’s the PO’s responsibility to champion the vision of what the team (agency + client) are looking to create.
+It’s the PO’s responsibility to champion the vision for what the team (agency + client) are looking to create.
 We work closely with the main point of contact on the client’s side who, in a perfect world, is also a PO.
-We drive the project forward and make important decisions together, like “What do we need to complete next sprint?” and “Yes, that business requirement is a must!”
+We drive the project forward and answer important questions together, like, “What do we need to complete in the next sprint?” and, “Yes, that business requirement is a must!”

 A Day in the Life of a Product Owner